IanYangChina/DRL_Implementation/exp_multi_goal/README.md

 target network is updated softly with tau=0.05.
 * Adam is used for learning with a learning rate of 0.001, discount factor is 0.98, target value is clipped to [-1/(1-0.98), 0], that is [-50, 0].
-I think this is based on the 50 time steps they set for each episode, in which at most an agent could gain -50 return.
+I think this is based on the 50 time steps they set for each episode, in which at most an agent could gain -50 return. **The SAC agent doesn't need value clip.**
-* For exploration, they randomly select action from uniform distribution with 20% chance; and with 80% chance, they add normal noise into increments along each axes with standard deviation equal to 5% of the max bound.
+* For exploration, they randomly select action from uniform distribution with 20% chance; and with 80% chance, they add normal noise into increments along each axes with standard deviation equal to 5% of the max bound. **The SAC agent doesn't need a behavioural policy.**

+* Currently only the RANDOM replay strategy is implemented.
 * The goal-conditioned sac agent doesn't need value clipping.
 * Prioritised replay supported.